 We have described the VNET model of overlay networking in a distributed virtualized computing environment and our efforts in extending this simple and flexible model to support tightly-coupled high performance computing applications running on high-performance networking hardware in current supercomputing environments, future data centers, and future clouds.
 VNET/P is our design and implementation of VNET for such environments.
-Its design goal is to achieve near-native throughput and latency on 1 and 10 Gbps Ethernet, InfiniBand, and other high performance interconnects.
+Its design goal is to achieve near-native throughput and latency on 1 and 10 Gbps Ethernet, InfiniBand, Cray Gemini, and other high performance interconnects.

 To achieve performance, VNET/P relies on several key techniques and systems, including lightweight virtualization in the Palacios virtual machine monitor, high-performance I/O, and multicore overlay routing support.
-Together, these techniques enable VNET/P to provide a simple and flexible level 2 Ethernet network abstraction in a large range of systems no matter the actual underlying networking technology is.
+Together, these techniques enable VNET/P to provide a simple and flexible level 2 Ethernet network abstraction in a large range of systems no matter what the actual underlying networking technology is.
 While our VNET/P implementation is tightly integrated into our Palacios virtual machine monitor, the principles involved could be used in other environments as well.

 We are currently working to further enhance VNET/P's performance through its guarded privileged execution directly in the guest, including an uncooperative guest.
-We are also enhancing its functionality through broader support on InfiniBand and on the Cray SeaStar interconnect.